decidim/decidim/decidim-forms/README.md

 ## Seeds

-Since questionnaires cannot exist without a real model we are not including specific seeds for this engine.
+Since questionnaires cannot exist without a component, we are not including specific seeds for this engine.

 Other engines are free to include questionnaires on their seeds like this: